© Semi Permanent

 Tokyo American Club & Azabudai Hills

-Founded in 1928, the Tokyo American Club has long stood as a crossroads for international exchange in the city.
-Now housed in its landmark Pelli Clarke Pelli–designed home in Azabudai Hills, the Club brings together members from more than 60 nations.
+Founded in 1928, the Tokyo American Club has long served as a crossroads for international exchange in the city.
+Now housed in its landmark Pelli Clarke Pelli–designed home within the Azabudai Hills area, the Club brings together members from more than sixty nations, offering a setting where architecture, diplomacy, and cultural dialogue intersect.

 Soho House Tokyo

 Founded in London in 1995 as a discreet refuge for creative minds, Soho House has grown into a global network grounded in culture and connection.
-Opening in April 2026 in Aoyama, Soho House Tokyo continues that lineage within one of the city’s most design-conscious neighborhoods.
+Since April 2026, located in the Aoyama design district, Soho House Tokyo continues the House’s global tradition of creative community.

 Midori.so